USB 2.0 Type-C Connector Breakout Board

 This carrier board pulls the CC1 and CC2 pins to GND through 5.11 kΩ termination resistors, making the port a Sink and a UFP by default and allowing it to be a straightforward replacement for a Type-B, Mini-B, or Micro-B port on a USB device.
 If you want the port to serve as a Source instead, or if you want to perform more advanced configuration like USB Power Delivery negotiation, you can disconnect or remove the on-board resistors and make your own connections to the CC pins exposed by the board.

 The Sideband Use, or SBU, pins are not used by the USB protocol.
-Instead, they are available for use after the USB interface has been configured (via the CC pins) to operate in Alternate Mode, which allows it to be repurposed for other protocols and applications.
+Instead, they are available for use after the USB interface has been configured to operate in an Alternate Mode, which allows it to be repurposed for other protocols and applications.
+This configuration is done through communication on the CC line between the host and device using the USB Power Delivery protocol.

 See the USB Type-C Specification for a description of the USB-C configuration process and other technical details.